tylerharter/cs301-projects/spring19/lab1/README.md

 1. left-click on "hello.py"
 2. right-click on the "Raw" button
 3. Choose "Save Link As..." (or similar)
-4. Save the file in your "lab" folder
+4. Save the file in your "lab1" folder

 We recommend you use the Chrome browser (other browsers will work too, but sometimes we've seen Safari automatically renaming files when